Plymouth Valiant: 1960

 Early 1960 models, particularly the V200 high-trim cars, featured extensive brightwork and ornamentation.
-An 8 in chrome spear atop each front fender, an inner reveal ring on the deck lid's spare tire stamping, a "V200" nameplate on the dashboard, and stainless steel windshield and backlight reveal moldings, which were deleted from production, replaced with less costly flexible mylar-faced plastic locking strips—in approximately January, 1960.
+An 8 in chrome spear atop each front fender, an inner reveal ring on the trunk lid's spare tire stamping, a "V200" nameplate on the dashboard, and stainless steel windshield and back window reveal moldings, which were deleted from production, replaced with less costly flexible mylar-faced plastic locking strips—in approximately January, 1960.
 Early and late V200s had a continuous stainless steel molding following the tailfin crease as it swept down in front of the rear wheel, then continuing forward along the lower break line in both doors and the front fender.
 The radiator grille was brite-dipped stamped aluminum, and a central grille badge doubled as the hood release.
 Script "Valiant" callouts were placed in the center of the deck lid's spare-tire stamping and on each front fender.

 During the 1960 model year, there were revisions to improve lubrication of the two rear connecting rods, voltage regulator function, cold starting and idling, acceleration, and to prevent breakage of the front and rear manifold mounting studs.